 Loss of Wages

-If a worker is severely injured, they may not be able to work for a long time.
+If an accident results in injured construction workers, they may not be able to work for a long time.
 This could add up to thousands in just one week.
 The longer a worker is unable to return to their job, the more income they will lose.
 In some cases, a worker’s injuries will permanently keep them from working in construction.
 This may mean that a worker needs to look for a job in a field that pays less.
 Alternatively, it may be necessary for someone to live off disability benefits.
 Loss wages can add up in no time.

 Delays to a Project